michael-lefebvre/Squid/readme.md

 ## Dev Env

-After you clone the repository on your workstation, follow these 4 steps to run Squid into developer mode:
+After you cloned this repository to your workstation, follow the next steps to run Squid into developer mode:

-* first install Node.js packages:
+* first, install Node.js packages:

 		npm install

-* into `package.json` set `debug` property to `true` (optional but useful). if you want a cosy environment to dev rename the `window` node to `windowProd` and rename the `windowDev` node to `window`. this will display the application into something easer to debug.
+* into `./package.json` set `debug` property to `true` (optional but useful).
+If you want a very cosy developpement environnement  rename the `window` property to `windowProd` and rename the `windowDev` node to `window`.
+This will force nw.js to display the console.

-* run Gulp command
+* the following Gulp command will concatenate js/less files and wait for any further changes to do it again:

 		gulp

-* Into a new terminal window run:
+* To start the Application, into a new terminal window run:

 		npm start